Enielen/files-and-folders/book/part2/part2.md

       <p style="font-size: small;"><em>"Documents" by xkcd is licensed under CC-BY-NC.</em></p>
 </center>

-File naming conventions help you stay organized so you can quickly identify your files.
+File naming conventions help you stay organised so you can quickly identify your files.
 In a shared or collaborative group file-sharing setting, it will help others more easily navigate your work.

 <div style="border: 2px solid orange; padding: 10px; background-color: #fff3cd; border-radius: 5px; display: flex; align-items: center; margin: 10px 0;">
   <span style="font-size: 24px; color: orange; margin-right: 10px;">⚠️</span>
-  <span style="margin-left: 5px;">It is <b>essential</b> to establish a convention <b>before</b> you begin creating files or collecting data.
-Having a clear FNC at the start of a project prevents a backlog of unorganized content.</span>
+  <span style="margin-left: 5px;">It is <b>essential</b> to establish a convention <b>before</b> you begin creating files or collecting data, and to adjust it as needed during the research while documenting any changes accordingly.
+Having a clear FNC at the start of a project prevents a backlog of unorganised content.</span>
 </div>

 In this module we’ll share general recommendations for file naming that apply across academic disciplines.
 Please note, <b>there’s no single “right” way to name your files</b>.
 However, also be aware that different fields of study may have their own specific conventions for naming different types of files.
-For example, biologists may adhere to standardized 4-letter abbreviations for species names.
+For example, biologists may adhere to standardised 4-letter abbreviations for species names.

 ### 2b.
 Rules of Thumb for File Naming